thorstenkramm/resolvit/README.md

     my.example.com A 127.0.0.99
     cname.example.com CNAME my.example.com

+Invalid lines are ignored.
+On loading the records resolvit will log a warning but continues starting.

 ## Limitations

-Only A and CNAME records are supported for local resolution All other record types are forwarded to upstream DNS servers
+Only A and CNAME records are supported for local resolution All other record types are forwarded to upstream DNS Servers

 ## Example Usage